 Every year at Thanksgiving, I would eat the classic American stuffing and be reminded of this delicious Bread Upma.
 Finally, last year, inspiration hit, and I decided to serve my Bread Upma at Thanksgiving dinner as the stuffing.

-My homemade Indian Inspired Stuffing accompanied a Whole Roasted Tandori Chicken and plenty of other festive sides.
+My homemade Indian Inspired Stuffing accompanied a Whole Roasted Tandoori Chicken and other festive sides like Cranberry Apple Sauce and Instant Pot Sweet Potato Casserole.
 And you know what??
 SUCCESS!!
-My boys who usually do not care for the traditional stuffing loved this spiced-up version and went back for seconds and thirds!
+My boys, who usually do not care for the traditional stuffing, loved this spiced-up version and went back for seconds and thirds!

 Bread Upma Stuffing